Complete Guide to Loan Protection Insurance

 What Does Loan Protection Insurance Cost?

-If you’re considering loan protection insurance, you may want to compare the cost of the policy to other types of insurance — such as life insurance, disability insurance, or supplemental insurance — especially if these types of coverage are offered for free or at a subsidized rate through your employer.
+If you’re considering loan protection insurance, you may want to compare the cost of the policy to other types of insurance — such as life insurance, disability insurance, or accident insurance — especially if these types of coverage are offered for free or at a subsidized rate through your employer.

 What Are the Benefits of Loan Protection Insurance?

 Loan protection insurance isn’t necessarily the right fit for everyone, but it does offer some advantages (especially if the policy is reasonably priced).
-Here are some benefits to consider:
+Here are some benefits to consider.

 Credit Score